 She resolved not to cry.
 Not then.
 Not ever.
 No matter what he did.
 He could be mean as he wanted, smash everything into a million little pieces.

 “Mustangs are not orange,” her sister said, wagging her finger at her.
 They were painting the horse models they’d gotten for Christmas.
 Her brothers had gotten car models.
 It was that blank time between Christmas and New Year’s, and they were on their third straight day of twenty below zero.
 Too cold to play outside so Avis and her siblings were stuck inside, putting models together then running in circles.
 In between they would gorge on left over ham and Russian teacakes and spritz cookies shaped like pines trees.

 “Besides it’s a thoroughbred,” her sister continued.
 “Can’t you tell the difference?
 It should be brown with white leggings.”

 Her sister waved the box the model came in up in the air as if a whole classroom was listening.
 Avis longed for a mustang, so she had painted her thoroughbred orange and called it a mustang.
 Mustangs were her favorite horse.
 All wild and free.
 Avis blew on the model as if it would dry the paint faster.
 She lifted the horse model up by its feet to trot it around the house.

 “It’s not a god damn mustang,” he said.

-(from a writing challenge – 300 words and had to include a mustang, a New Year resolution, comfort food, a mountain range, a seventies song, and hope) (was to be 300 words but its more than 300 words now)
+(from a writing challenge – had to include a mustang, a New Year resolution, comfort food, a mountain range, a seventies song, and hope) (was to be 300 words but its more than that )